Please note: if you miss a ferry and can not make it (back) to Flørli, we can not pick you up! Plan well – make it to the ferry in time!

 Dayhike or 2-day Vinddalen via Skåpet to Flørli

-Pelles Reiser offers an excellent shuttle service from Forsand quay to the parking at Preikestolen.
-Parking fee for cars at Preikestolen 300kr.
+Pelles Reiser offers an excellent taxi service from Forsand quay to the parking at Preikestolen.
+Parking fee for cars at Preikestolen 300kr (2023).

 The Preikestolen hike can be done much of the year, also in winter.
 Crampons for hiking on snow and ice are rented out by the mountain lodge Preikestolen Fjellstue.
 Free toilet at the parking